manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/dbca-typical-advanced/dbca-typical-advanced.md

     > **Tip:** The **Enable archiving** check box is for archiving the online redo log files.
 These files are useful during Oracle Database recovery.
 For this task, do not select this option.

 1. In the Network Configuration window, you can view the existing listener and select it for your database or create a new listener.
-For this task, de-select the existing listener if already selected.
+For this task, deselect the existing listener if already selected.

     Select the check box **Create a new listener** and enter the following:
      - **Listener name** - *LISTENER1*